Dhruv Bhandari: Career

-Dhruv was seen in an ad with Sachin Tendulkar for Luminous invertors and was also part of an ad campaign for McDonald's for four months.
+Dhruv was seen in an ad with Sachin Tendulkar for Luminous inventors and was also part of an ad campaign for McDonald's for four months.

-Dhruv made his television debut in the show, 'Rakt Sambandh' on Imagine TV where he played the role of Yuvraaj.
+Dhruv made his television debut in the show, 'Rakt Sambandh' on Imagine TV where he played the role of Yuvraj.
 He was supposed to start his career with Manish Goswami's 'Sixer' which was loosely based on Sachin Tendulkar but the project was shelved.
 He next appeared in the movie 'Dil Toh Baccha Hai Ji' alongside Ajay Devgan where he played the role of Chris the cool dude.
 He bagged his first single lead in 'Pathaayiram Kodi', a Tamil film, directed by Sreenivasan Sundar.

 Tere Sheher Mein

 Tere Sheher Mein was a popular TV show aired on Star Plus by Director's Kut Productions (production house of Rajan Shahi).
 Dhruv Bhandari played the lead role of Mantu alongside Hiba Nawab as Amaya Mathur in the show.
 Dhruv Bhandari quit the show because Mantu, who is in love with Amaya, in the coming days would have seen a shift in his personality to negative after a sudden story change in which Amaya is forced to marry Mantu's childhood friend, Rama.
 Dhruv thought otherwise and chose to opt out instead of playing a negative role.